ericrogler/Green-Book/Z004ab_Management_Scaling_Operations.md

 ### **How does this relate to Teaching/Instruction?**

-The material in this chapter may be foreign to many people, so I have to write far more context than usual.
+The material in this chapter is likely foreign to many people, so there's more provided context than usual.
 Here are some examples between classroom management and milsim management to consider as you're reading along.

 **Communications**
 - Soldiers use spoken voice and radio nets, whereas a class may use hand signals and structured discussion formats.